-The Supreme Court today did not legalise same sex marriage becoming a cause of dissapointment for those who were seeking that the court will intervene rightfully for the cause.
+The Supreme Court in his latest verdict did not legalise same sex marriage becoming a cause of dissapointment for those who were seeking that the court will intervene rightfully for the cause.
 The Supreme Court called upon the center to form a committee that will address the issues of same sex couples like getting the ration card, pension, gratuity and succession issues.
+This article aims to provide a comprehensive overview of the Same Sex Marriage Hearing and Supreme Court Verdict.

 What is Same Sex Marriage?